 Even if you feel healthy, it’s important to have regular health checks.
 You might not have any symptoms, or you may only notice symptoms in later stages of an illness.
 Health checks can help identify health problems early.

-Learn about what happens at a health check and how doctors measure your health.
+On this page, you'll learn about what happens at a health check and how doctors measure your health.

 Topics on this page